nblilili/Learn-vuepress/docs/en/00_o2o_audio/05_adv_func/00_call_management/C++.md

 ---
 # Call Management

-## Set the number of callers
+## Set the Number of Callers

-Before initiating a call, you can set the maximum number of people using the maxCallNum and the default is 1.
-If it is a video call, the maximum number of people can only be 1.
-If it is a voice call, the maximum number of people is 2:
+Before initiating a call, you can set the maximum number of callers using the maxCallNum and the default is 1.
+If it is a video call, the maximum number can only be 1.
+If it is a voice call, the maximum number is 2:

 ``````cpp
 JCManager::shared()->call->maxCallNum = 1;
 ``````

-When the call number exceeds the maximum number, the outgoing call will fail, and the incoming call will be automatically rejected.
+When exceed the maximum number, outgoing calls will fail, incoming calls will be automatically rejected.

-## Control call process
+## Control Call Process

 ### Call mute

 Call the
 [mute](https://developer.juphoon.com/portal/reference/V2.1/windows/C++/html/class_j_c_call.html#a62d7c7454fae84422579e3a6275af243)
-method to turn on/off mute.
-Turn on/off mute must be determined according to the current mute state of the JCCallItem object.
-After the mute is turned on, the other party will not hear your voice.:
+method to turn on/off mute, which depends on the current mute state of the JCCallItem object.
+After the mute is turned on, another party will not hear your voice.:

 ``````cpp
 //Get active call object